-AIDS BBC CIA EU FBI HIV IMF NATO NGO OECD UNESCO

-or unless the full form would provide little illumination - AWACS, DNA.
+AIDS BBC CIA EU FBI HIV IMF NATO NGO OECD UNESCO or unless the full form would provide little illumination - AWACS, DNA.
 If in doubt about its familiarity, explain what the organisation is or does.
 After the first mention, try not to repeat the abbreviation too often; so write the agency rather than the IAEA, the party rather than the KMT, to avoid spattering the page with capital letters.
+And prefer chief executive, boss or manager to CEO.

 There is no need to give the initials of an organisation if it is not referred to again.
 This clutters both the page and the brain.